About The Golden Thread

 According to our original plan, we have completed and published an anthology of our experience entitled, The Golden Thread Project, of which we are very proud.
 We featured approximately 12 artists per exhibit from each of the themes during our years as curators of the gallery, artist statements, there is also a selection of poetry from our third season and the book concludes with a creative writing piece by Steve McGowan.

 Through 296 pages of full color beautiful artwork, inspirational artist statements, collaborative and exciting community art events, poetry and music, we are proud to say this project creatively exposes the arts to be both a powerful link between our spiritual and creative selves and a compelling and transformative tool that unites us along life’s journey and connects us to something far greater than ourselves.

 There are a limited number of books available so order yours today if you are interested in owning one.
 They will only be available through December 2018.

-Established in 2013, our mission is connecting the human spirit through the arts.
-At our gallery, we exhibit professional and emerging artists from various backgrounds and welcomes all mediums and cultures.
-By displaying a collection of various perspectives on a common theme, we reveal how art can creatively illustrate the diversity of the human condition.
+Established in 2013, our mission was connecting the human spirit through the arts.
+At our gallery, we exhibited professional and emerging artists from various backgrounds and welcomed all mediums and cultures.
+By displaying a collection of various perspectives on a common theme, we revealed how art can creatively illustrate the diversity of the human condition.
 Our name, The Golden Thread, represents the invisible, underlying connection that weaves together the spirit of humanity – through the arts.
-Innovative art exhibits and exciting programming are critical to the success of The Golden Thread.
-As a theme-based gallery, we are already set apart from other galleries in our region.
-Through this work we provide many opportunities for a broad and inclusive group of people to experience and engage in art in the community.

 Golden Thread Gallery Founders, Kate Wilson (L) and Tricia Haggerty Wenz (R)